 Dr. Dave has a PhD (1990) and an MS (1987) in Mechanical Engineering from the University of Texas at Austin, and a BS (1986) in Mechanical Engineering from the University of New Orleans.
-He has been an active member of the American Society of Mechanical Engineers (ASME) since 1984 and has served on many ASME committees, boards, and task forces.
-He also served as an ASME Distinguished Lecturer, and is a Fellow of the society.
+He was an active member of the American Society of Mechanical Engineers (ASME) for many years, serving on many committees, boards, and task forces.
+He was a Professional Engineer and also served as an ASME Distinguished Lecturer, and is an ASME Fellow.